 1 red chilli, sliced very finely or minced with the garlic or ginger

-3-4 green onions (called Spring Onions in Australia), sliced – You can use all of the green parts as well
+3-4 spring onions (aka green onions or scallions), sliced – use all of the green parts as well

 you will need